Volunteers are happier

 Over 1.5 million Victorians volunteer their time, skills and experience in one way or another make a huge contribution to our local communities.
 Those who volunteer are generally happier, healthier and live longer.

-Many of the activities at the Living & Learning Nillumbik Centres are supported by volunteers.
+Many of the activities at our centres are supported by volunteers.
 Some of the opportunities to share, learn and connect through volunteering are listed below:

 Activities include anything from coordinating a walking group, book club, social group, co-op group and more.
 New ideas are most welcome.
 Please make suggestions with your details via the Activity Coordinator application link.

 We are currently seeking an Activity Coordinator for Serendipity, our over 60s social group based at Eltham.

 Linked to either the Diamond Creek, Eltham or Panton Hill centres.
 These roles assist with various centre meet & greet, operational tasks, and data processing.